marijnh/Eloquent-JavaScript/15_event.md

 {{index "beforeunload event", "page reload", "preventDefault method"}}

 When a page is closed or navigated away from (for example, by following a link), a `"beforeunload"` event fires.
 The main use of this event is to prevent the user from accidentally losing work by closing a document.
-Preventing the page from unloading is not, as you might expect, done with the `preventDefault` method.
-Instead, it is done by returning a non-null value from the handler.
-When you do that, the browser will show the user a dialog asking if they are sure they want to leave the page.
-This mechanism ensures that a user is always able to leave, even on malicious pages that would prefer to keep them there forever and force them to look at dodgy weight-loss ads.
+If you prevent the default behavior on this event _and_ set the `returnValue` property on the event event object to a string, the browser will show the user a dialog asking if they really want to leave the page.
+That dialog might include your string, but because some malicious sites try to use these dialogs to confuse people into staying on their page to look at dodgy weight loss ads, most browsers no longer display them.

 {{id timeline}}